 Computer Science (CS) across the Curriculum

-In Years 3 and 4 children will have a 70 minute CS lesson each week with a Specialist teacher.
-In Years 5 and 6 the children’s skills should have developed and they are now at a stage where they are embedding these skills into all areas of the curriculum and applying them real life contexts.
+In Years 3 – 6, children will have a 40 minute CS lesson each week with a Specialist teacher.
+As well as this, years 5 and 6 have developed their skills and they are now at a stage where they are embedding these skills into all areas of the curriculum and applying them to real life contexts.
 Pupils have access to appropriate ICT resources in all year groups.

 Behaviour Policy & Student Parent Handbook